-A number of places to stay in Rotorua have seperate areas (with two TV’s even) for the kids which makes travelling much more enjoyable.
+A number of places to stay in Rotorua have separate areas (with two TV’s even) for the kids which makes travelling much more enjoyable.

 We stayed at Wiley Court this time which you can read about over here.
-Well priced with big rooms and seperate spaces and an amazing pool it’s a great family option.
+Well priced with big rooms and separate spaces and an amazing pool it’s a great family option.